Skip to main contentScroll Top

 With its many islands and islets bordered by karst cliffs, its sea caves and its mangroves, Phang Nga is often compared to Halong Bay in Vietnam.
 It offers a surprising natural setting, where emblematic places such as the floating village of Ko Panyi or the famous "James Bond Island" and its nail-shaped rocky peak mingle.

-In this article, I share my tips for exploring this unique bay and fully enjoying your visit.
-This is actually a complete rewrite of the original article, because during my first visit, my discovery of the bay was limited to the very end of the afternoon, considerably limiting the sites seen (for example, I had skipped Ko Tapu, James Bond Island).
-This new exploration took place over a full day, allowing me to visit Phang Nga in more detail.
-It therefore seemed necessary to reflect these new discoveries and enrich my story to better share this complete experience.
+In this article, I share my tips for exploring this unique bay and making the most of your visit.
+It's essentially a complete rewrite of the original article, because on my first visit, my exploration of the bay was limited to a very late afternoon, considerably restricting the sites I saw (for example, I skipped Khao Phing Kan and Ko Tapu, the famous James Bond Island).

 Ao Phang Nga: a unique marine national park

-This vast territory extends over 400 km², straddling Phuket to the west, and Krabi to the east.
-While Phang Nga province is best known and frequented for its long, wild beaches in Khao Lak, the bay is gaining notoriety after serving as a backdrop for the film The man with the golden gun, the iconic James Bond released in 1974.
+This vast territory covers 400 km², straddling Phuket to the west and Krabi to the east.
+While the province of Phang Nga is best known and frequented for its long, unspoiled beaches at Khao Lak, the bay gained notoriety after serving as a backdrop for the film The man with the golden gun, the iconic James Bond released in 1974.

 Despite this illumination, it was not until 1981 that a large part of the bay was integrated into the Ao Phang Nga National Park, in order to preserve this unique natural heritage.